shitalkumar-gandhi/get_process_info_module/README.md

 # README

-This is simple kernel module which will print all the infomation of specific process.
+This is a simple kernel module which will print all the information of specific process.
-User has to give process id as an argument while inserting this module into the system.
+The user has to give process id as an argument while inserting this module into the system.

 ## Compilation (Building the .ko module)
 ```
 make
 ```